aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

-Plume rise is impacted by the wind-speed at the stack height, as the following plot shows, but with several large caveats.
-For one the model for plume rise given is not defined at no wind-speed and for very low wind-speeds the value should be treated with suspicion.
-Similarly for very large wind-speeds the assumption of stable rise is likely quite invalid.
+Plume rise is impacted by the wind speed at the stack height, as the following plot shows, but with several large caveats.
+For one the model for plume rise given is not defined at no wind speed and for very low wind speeds the value should be treated with suspicion.
+Similarly for very large wind speeds the assumption of stable rise is likely quite invalid.

 ![svg](/images/gaussian_dispersion_example_files/output_28_0.svg)